Miracles

 The healings on the Sabbath therefore highlight the eschatological mission of Jesus, the announcement of the fulfillment of time and the advent of the Kingdom of God, bones of Salvation.
 The urgency that leads Jesus to heal on the Sabbath therefore does not lie in the conditions of the severity of the sick, but in the saving urgency of his mission.
 Jesus' healing actions on the Sabbath are nothing more than the fulfillment of God's original intention and the ultimate purpose of the Sabbath as revealed in the Old Testament: the only thing to radically refrain from on this day is the bad.

-Jesus reveals the urgency of healing, because healing people who have been sick for a long time shows the messianic power of the One who heals the incurable and who, by doing this, testifies to the fulfillment of time, of redemption, of salvation, of the promised kingdom.
+Jesus reveals the urgency of healing, because healing people who have been sick for a long time shows the messianic power of the One who heals the incurable.
+He, by doing this, testifies to the fulfillment of time, of redemption, of salvation, of the promised kingdom.